 Welcome.
 I’m a sociologist, and I have worked at USC for 30 years.
 My research relies on interviews and ethnography to highlight the contributions and struggles of disenfranchised and often under-appreciated Latina/o immigrants.

-Doing this kind of work comes from my own life experiences.
-My immigrant parents left rural backgrounds in different countries (mother from Chile, father from France), and they made their way to the San Francisco Bay Area, where I was raised and educated in public schools and Catholic schools—growing up, I hated the repressive atmosphere of Catholic school but I’ve come to see how I also benefited from something that was offered in that milieu.
-As a young adult, I studied at the University of California at San Diego and Berkeley, and I spent some formative years in Mexico City and Chile.
+Doing this kind of research is sparked by own life experiences.
+My immigrant parents left rural backgrounds in different countries (mother from Chile, father from France—kind of unusual, I know).
+They made their way from peasant origins, to working class jobs, and ultimately to the suburban San Francisco Bay Area, where I was comfortably raised and educated in public schools and Catholic schools—growing up, I really hated the repressive atmosphere of Catholic school, but I’ve also come to appreciate how I benefited from some of the teachers and practice with writing.
+As a young adult, I studied at the University of California, San Diego and the University of California at Berkeley, and I spent some formative years in Mexico City and Chile.

-You can read more about Paradise Transplanted here.
+You can learn more about the book at our website here.

 And you can order a copy of the book here.